yegor256/blog/_posts/2018/apr/2018-04-24-right-way-to-report-bugs.md

 **Show efforts**.
 The bug description must look "rich," clearly demonstrating that you invested a lot of effort in its creation.
-If there is just a single line, it's easier for them to not pay you&mdash;they won't feel any guilt.
+If there is just a single line, it's easier for them to not pay you---they won't feel any guilt.
 However, if it's long, detailed, properly formatted, and contains multiple supporting links, they will feel bad if they don't pay.